 Cows should be allowed to express normal behaviours.
 A normal behaviour is the way an animal acts in their natural environment.
 Enough space, proper shelter and housing, good food and water and company of the animal’s own kind, allows and encourages the expression of normal behaviours.

-One of these Freedoms is: freedom to express normal behaviour.
-In this section, you will learn about this freedom and how you can make sure your cow can express normal behaviour.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom to Express Normal Behaviour.
+In this section you will learn about this freedom and how you can make sure your cows receive the exercise and enrichment they need to be free to express their normal behaviour.

 One of the most important natural behaviours for a cow is being able to graze.
 Grazing is a method of feeding in which a herbivore feeds on plants such as grasses.
 Cows can spend up to nine hours a day grazing.
 If you decide to own a cow, it is very important you allow your cows to graze.